conda-forge/eigen-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `eigen` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `eigen, eigen-abi, eigen-abi-devel` can be installed with `conda`:

 ```
-conda install eigen
+conda install eigen eigen-abi eigen-abi-devel
 ```

 or with `mamba`:

 ```
-mamba install eigen
+mamba install eigen eigen-abi eigen-abi-devel
 ```

 It is possible to list all of the versions of `eigen` available on your platform with `conda`: